eclipse-archived/codewind-docs/docs/_documentations/remote-removing.md

 use 'kubectl delete namespace mycodewind-ns' if you would like to remove it
 ```

-Since it is possible to install multiple Codewind servers into a Kubernetes namespace, the `cwctl` command does not remove the namespace as part of the uninstall.
-You should only remove the namespace if you no longer need it and are sure there are no other applications installed inside it.

 ## Removing Keycloak service

 Keycloak can be installed alongside a single Codewind deployment or shared by many other Codewind services.

 WARNING: Removing Keycloak breaks all remote deployments of Codewind that are using it for authentication.
 Users will no longer be able to login and will require a full redeploy to recover.

 To remove Keycloak, use the following `cwctl` command: